deepo-io/recruit/README.md

   - [Realtime graph](./realtime_graph.md)
   - Email devops@deepo.io to check if you have other ideas

+ Include your cv and referrer's name if you have any :smile:
 ## Need clarifications?
 Feel free to post questions to devops@deepo.io or open an issue :)